mjbradvica/ChainStrategy/README.md

 }
 ```

-The base ChainPayload class has two virtual methods that may be overridden, the most common use case would be if you wanted to enrich faults with more metadata.
+The base ChainPayload class has two virtual methods that may be overridden.
+The most common use case would be if you wanted to enrich faults with more metadata.

 ```csharp
 public abstract class MyCustomPayload : ChainPayload